jutuon/jonect/docs/architechture_plan.md

 ## Prototype Architecture

 Jonect uses layers to implement all possible data transfer options.
 Android platform restricts application and computer communication possibilities to TCP and UDP sockets.
 The prototype will use TCP to simplify the development effort.
+(Correction 2022-01-12: USB data connection with Android USB accessory mode should be also possible.)

 * Application data layer
 * Encryption layer: TLS or no encryption